Practical

 Admission and selection criteria

-You can check the admission and selection criteria in the menu alongside.
 Your application must be accompanied by:

 • Academic transcripts including an explanation of the grading system and certified photocopies of degrees and university degrees (both original and certified translation if the language isn’t English).